- B2B Content Growth Hacks 🔝

 Set the Inclusion criterion to a

-event (or other engagement events).The resulting cohort table will show the percentage of users from that specific blog post who returned over time.
+page_viewevent (or other engagement events).The cohort table will show what percentage of readers from that blog came back over time — helping you see which blogs keep readers returning.

 Mixpanel Steps: